Guidelines

 For the Hypnotee

 For the hypnotee, the important thing is to work actively on perception.
-This can be done by a adopting a hypnotic mindset, providing feedback, and experimenting.
+This can be done by adopting a hypnotic mindset, providing feedback, and experimenting.

 Adopting a Hypnotic Mindset